LOADING ...

 I popped in on his one night,

-and happy to be a show again
+and to be a one-man show again

-He invited me up night to sit-in
+He invited me up that night to

-offered me that
+offered me spot

 It could not have come at a better